All Episodes

 So what?

-I mean, she's entitled to these views, don't I didn't mean to be passing judgment on them as I read this, but this is who's gonna run the House of Representatives.
+I didn't mean to be passing judgment on them as I read this, but this is who's going to run the House of Representatives.

 And this who doesn't dare show up and tell us any of this.

-This is a woman, and and Dingy Harry is on the same page with a lot of this stuff.
+This is a woman, and Dingy Harry is on the same page with a lot of this stuff.

-They don't dare show up and tell them what's going to happen, what legislation they're gonna pursue.
+They don't dare show up and tell them what's going to happen, what legislation they're going to pursue, and what legislation they're going to block, and what presidential initiatives they're going to stand in the way of.

 It's stealth now in the process of trying to keep from people exactly who they are.

-Charlie in Detroit, you're next on open line Friday.
+Charlie in Detroit, you're next on Open Line Friday.

 Hello.